 Since we didn’t have that much time to spend at Karls Erlebnisdorf Zirkow we had to get going as we had a very important appointment to keep at the Insel Brauerei.

-- Übersee Hopfen – a mix with japanese malt, calm but exotic
+- Übersee Hopfen – a mix with Japanese malt, calm but exotic

-The last stop after our tour was a dinner at a local restaurant, Fritz Braugasthaus, that also has loads of local beers and traditional German food.
+The last stop after our tour was a dinner at a local restaurant, Fritz Braugasthaus, which also has loads of local beers and traditional German food.
 They had two vegan dishes on their menu, one main and one starter.
 As I was still so full after my heavy lunch I opted for their potato soup.